-Minimum prerequisites: A grade in Year 10 Science
+Minimum prerequisites: A grade in Year 10 Science and pass mark on placement test

 Human Biology - ATAR

 The Human Biology ATAR course gives students a chance to explore what it is to be human-how the human body works, the origins of human variation, inheritance in humans, the evolution of the human species and population genetics.
 Through their investigations, students research new discoveries that increase our understanding of human dysfunction, treatments and preventative measures.